meshachdamilare/eduhub-platform-terraform/README.md

 # Eduhub Platform – Terraform

-This repository contains Terraform code to stand up a **secure, GitOps-driven AKS platform** on Azure.
+This repository contains Terraform code to provision a secure environment for eduhub-platform on Azure.

 It is structured around **reusable modules** (`modules/`) and **environment overlays** (`environment/dev`, `environment/stagging`, `environment/prod`).